pibooth/pibooth/docs/config.rst

     # How long is displayed the capture in seconds before switching to the next one
     animate_delay = 0.2

-    # How long is displayed the final image in seconds before being hidden (-1 if never hidden)
+    # How long is displayed the final picture in seconds before being hidden (-1 if never hidden)
     final_image_delay = -1

     # Show arrows to indicate physical buttons: 'bottom', 'top' or 'hidden'